z1chh/Brick-Breaker-Game/README.md

 * Use the paddle to prevent the ball from falling, which costs a life
 * Press 'a' or 'A' to move the paddle to the left
 * Press 'd' or 'D' to move the paddle to the right
+* Use 50 points to activate a power-up

 ## Power-Ups
 Each brick that is broken awards points, and 50 points can be used to activate a power-up.